 Now see, the equation appeared in the chart.

-2. Using Manual Way to Display Equation of a Line in Excel Graph
+2. Displaying Equation of a Line in Excel Graph Manually

 There is no other built-in option to do that but we can apply some alternative tricks manually to display the equation of a line for the Excel chatbox.
 Like, we can use the text box and equation command to write our equation on our own and then Just place it on the chart.
 It will look like we have used the option from the first method.